MadeefarAbbas/blog-test-assesment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

+## npm install

+Run `npm install` to install all required dependencies for the project.

+## Server Side Rendering server (SSR)

+Run `npm run dev:ssr` to start rendering your application with Universal on your local system, use the following command.
+Navigate to http://localhost:4200/.
+The app will be rendered in server side and returned to the client.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.